ImAvafe/OnyxUI/README.md

 ### [Model 🤓](https://github.com/ImAvafe/OnyxUI/releases/latest)

+## Features ✨

+- Dozens of fully-typed prebuilt components 🧩
+- Comprehensive theming system 🎨
+- Simplify styling UI with styling props 🖌️
+- Guarantee props with EnsureValue ✅

 ## Documentation 📄

 None as of yet.
 I'll work on Moonwave documentation in a future update.
 Sorry!
 Components are fully typed however, so props will autocomplete.

-## Features ✨

-- Dozens of prebuilt components 🧩
-- Comprehensive theming system 🎨
-- Ensure prop values with EnsureValue ✅
-- Simplify styling UI with Modifier🖌️

 ## In alpha ⚠️